 2. Algorithm

-The response Z ⁣(jω)Z\!\left(j\omega\right) is first transformed to the unit circle (Section 2.1) to allow for a simple determination of its unstable part by means of its Fourier series (Section 2.2 & 2.4).
+The response is first transformed to the unit circle (Section 2.1) to allow for a simple determination of its unstable part by means of its Fourier series (Section 2.2 & 2.4).
 With its Fourier expansion, the unstable poles can be recovered by means of a singular value decomposition of a truncated version of the system’s Hankel matrix (Section 2.3).
-These steps assume that Z(jω)Z \left(j\omega\right) is known everywhere while it is only known on a finite interval.
+These steps assume that is known everywhere while it is only known on a finite interval.
 To deal with finite data, the Fourier coefficients are convolved by the Fourier coefficients of the filtering function (Section 2.5).

 2.1.
 Transform to the unit disc

-where α=2πfmax(1+2)\alpha=\frac{2\pi f_{\mathrm{max}}}{\left(1+\sqrt{2}\right)}.
-This transform maps ω=0\omega=0 to θ=π\theta=\pi and fmaxf_{\mathrm{max}} to θ=π4\theta=\frac{\pi}{4}.
+where .
+This transform maps to and to .
 The complex right half-plane is mapped to the inside of the unit circle (Fig. 2).
-We will use ˘\breve \cdot to indicate functions on the unit disc.
+We will use to indicate functions on the unit disc.

 2.2 Determine the unstable part

-On the unit circle, a basis for H2\overline{H}_{2} is zk,kNz^{-k},k\in\mathbb{N} 12 so we compute the Fourier series of Z˘(θ)\breve Z\left(\theta\right) to obtain its unstable part
+On the unit circle, a basis for is 12 so we compute the Fourier series of to obtain its unstable part

-In 12, the Fast Fourier Transform (FFT) is used to compute the fkf_{k}.
+In 12, the Fast Fourier Transform (FFT) is used to compute the .
 This introduces an aliasing error in the method.
 To avoid aliasing, we compute the Fourier coefficients with the help of an interpolation function as explained in Section 2.4.

 2.3.
 Estimating unstable poles

 We use the theory introduced by Adamyan, Arov and Krein 13 to recover the location of the unstable poles on the unit disc.
-It uses the following infinite Hankel matrix which contains the negative Fourier coefficients of Z˘(θ)\breve Z\left(\theta\right):
+It uses the following infinite Hankel matrix which contains the negative Fourier coefficients of :

-In practice, we truncate the infinite Φ\Phi_{\,} to ΦN=Φ1..N,1..N\Phi_{N}=\Phi_{1..N,1..N}.
-N>50N>50 has yielded good results in all examples we tried.
-By Kronecker’s theorem for a rational symbol with PP poles, ΦN\Phi_{N}, is of rank PP. We compute the rank using the Singular Value Decomposition of ΦN\Phi_{N}
+In practice, we truncate the infinite to . has yielded good results in all examples we tried.
+By Kronecker’s theorem for a rational symbol with poles, , is of rank .
+We compute the rank using the Singular Value Decomposition of

-Ideally the number of non-zero singular values of ΦN\Phi_{N} equals the number of poles of the function Zunstab ⁣(jω)Z_{\mathrm{unstab}}\!\left(j\omega\right).
-In practice due to numerical errors, the first PP singular values are large when compared to the others.
-This property is used to determine the number of unstable poles PP of ZZ.
+Ideally the number of non-zero singular values of equals the number of poles of the function .
+In practice due to numerical errors, the first singular values are large when compared to the others.
+This property is used to determine the number of unstable poles of .

-such that SPS_{P} is a diagonal matrix of size P×PP\times P which contains the singular values, UPU_{P} is of size N×PN\times P and WPW_{P}^{\prime} is size P×NP\times N. With UpU_{p} and SPS_{P}, we compute an estimate of the observability matrix of the approximation:
+such that is a diagonal matrix of size which contains the singular values, is of size and is size .
+With and , we compute an estimate of the observability matrix of the approximation:

-where Ol\mathcal{O}_{l} and Of\mathcal{O}_{f} are formed from O\mathcal{O} by deleting the last and first row respectively. \cdot^{\prime} indicates the complex conjugate.
-The eigenvalues of AA correspond to the location of the unstable poles.
+where and are formed from by deleting the last and first row respectively. indicates the complex conjugate.
+The eigenvalues of correspond to the location of the unstable poles.

 2.4.
 Computing the Fourier coefficients

-The function Z˘(θ)\breve Z\left(\theta\right) is known on a set of MM sample points θm\theta_{m}.
+The function is known on a set of sample points .
 This calls for the use of an interpolation procedure for a precise evaluation of (4).
-When the impedance Z˘(θ)\breve Z\left(\theta\right) contains strong resonances, classical spline interpolation fails to model the response’s stiffness.
-We therefore introduce a rational interpolation scheme by defining I˘m(θ)\breve I_{m}\left(\theta\right) between the points θm\theta_{m} and θm+1\theta_{m+1} as:
+When the impedance contains strong resonances, classical spline interpolation fails to model the response’s stiffness.
+We therefore introduce a rational interpolation scheme by defining between the points and as:

 The final constraint ensures that the interpolated function has a continuous first derivative at the interpolation points.

-When the rational interpolation models I˘m(θ)\breve I_{m}\left(\theta\right) are known, the integral (4) is computed with Matlab’s built-in quadrature method 15.
+When the rational interpolation models are known, the integral (4) is computed with Matlab’s built-in quadrature method 15.

 2.5.
 Filtering to suppress edge effects

-The simulated impedance is only known for frequencies below fmaxf_{\mathrm{max}}.
-Above that frequency, we assume that Z ⁣(jω)=0Z\!\left(j\omega\right)=0.
-This sudden jump to zero at fmaxf_{\mathrm{max}} will have a strong unwanted influence on the obtained stable and unstable part 12.
-To suppress this influence, Z˘(θ)\breve Z\left(\theta\right) is multiplied by a low-pass filter with its stop-band starting at fmaxf_{\mathrm{max}}:
+The simulated impedance is only known for frequencies below .
+Above that frequency, we assume that .
+This sudden jump to zero at will have a strong unwanted influence on the obtained stable and unstable part 12.
+To suppress this influence, is multiplied by a low-pass filter with its stop-band starting at :

 In 12, an elliptic filter on the complex plane is used.
 On the unit disc, this elliptic filter has an infinite number of Fourier coefficients, which increases the aliasing error in the method.
-Here, we use a FIR filter with a finitely supported spectrum, and defined by its NHN_{H} Fourier coefficients of positive index:
+Here, we use a FIR filter with a finitely supported spectrum, and defined by its Fourier coefficients of positive index:

-The coefficients hkh_{k} are computed with a Remes algorithm to obtain a filter with a pass-band ripple of 0.020.02 and a stop-band rejection of 85dB85\mathrm{dB} without zeroes inside the unit circle (Fig. 3).
-The filter has double transmission zeroes at θ=±π4\theta=\pm\frac{\pi}{4} to guarantee a smooth transition to zero at the edge of the interval.
-Good results are obtained when using a filter of order NH=72N_{H}=72.
-With the hkh_{k} known, the Fourier coefficients of Z˘filt\breve Z_{\mathrm{filt}} are obtained by convolution:
+The coefficients are computed with a Remes algorithm to obtain a filter with a pass-band ripple of and a stop-band rejection of without zeroes inside the unit circle (Fig. 3).
+The filter has double transmission zeroes at to guarantee a smooth transition to zero at the edge of the interval.
+Good results are obtained when using a filter of order .
+With the known, the Fourier coefficients of are obtained by convolution:

-The fkfiltf_{k}^{\mathrm{filt}} are then used in ΦN\Phi_{N} to compute the unstable poles.
+The are then used in to compute the unstable poles.
 With the elliptic filter used in 12, the sum in the convolution is infinite.
 With the new filter, this sum becomes finite.
-We only need Fourier coefficients fkNHf_{k-N_{H}} to fkf_{k} to determine fkfiltf_{k}^{\mathrm{filt}} exactly.
+We only need Fourier coefficients to to determine exactly.
 This is the second advantage of the new filter.

-Figure 2: Mapping from plane to disc
+Figure 2: Mapping from plane to disc | Figure 3: Filtering function |

 2.6.
 Summary

-1. Transform Z ⁣(jω)Z\!\left(j\omega\right) to the unit circle (1)
+- Transform to the unit circle (1)

-3. Compute the Fourier coefficients of Z˘(θ)\breve Z\left(\theta\right) (4)
+- Compute the Fourier coefficients of (4)

-4. Use convolution to apply the filtering function (6)
+- Use convolution to apply the filtering function (6)

-6. Use the PHC algorithm to compute the location of the unstable poles
+- Use the PHC algorithm to compute the location of the unstable poles

 3. Time-delayed Chua’s circuit

 As a first example, we determine the unstable poles of the equilibrium solution of the time-delayed Chua’s circuit shown in Fig. 416.
-The impedance presented by the circuit was determined on 1500 points between 0 and 9GHz9\,\mathrm{GHz} (Fig. 5).
+The impedance presented by the circuit was determined on 1500 points between 0 and (Fig. 5).
 A finer grid of points was placed around the strong resonances in the impedance.
-The singular values of Φ50\Phi_{50} indicate that there are four unstable poles in the circuit (Fig. 5).
+The singular values of indicate that there are four unstable poles in the circuit (Fig. 5).
 Using the PHC algorithm, we estimate the following unstable poles:

-The method finds the unstable pole pair around 2GHz2\mathrm{GHz}, but it also finds two unstable poles on the real axis.
+The method finds the unstable pole pair around , but it also finds two unstable poles on the real axis.
 To verify this result, we computed the exact location of the circuit poles using its analytical expression (Appendix 1).
 The poles obtained with the stability analysis lie very close to the exact poles.
 The maximum normalised error we obtain is

 Figure 4: Time-delayed Chua’s circuit analysed here.
 The impedance is determined at the location of the red dot.